geometryprocessing/json-spec-engine/tags.md

 * required: list of fields required for this object to be valid
 * optional: list of fields that are optional.
 Every optional field must have at least one rule with a default
+* type-name: the object must have a type field with the same name

 ## list